Does eating breakfast boost your metabolism?

 Cell Metabolism · 2022

-No differences in total daily energy expenditure or resting metabolic rate based on meal timing
+No differences in total daily energy expenditure or resting metabolic rate related to morning vs evening calorie loading

 PubMed 36087576 ↗